nuxeo/doc.nuxeo.com-client-java/src/java/document.md

 ```

 Id is mandatory because this is how Nuxeo Server resolved the document to update.
 There's currently no way to update a document with only its path.
-Also, with this way you can't call `Document#updateDocument` because your object is not connected with client, but the one returned from `repository#updateDocument` is connected.
+Also, with this way, you can't call `Document#updateDocument` because your object is not connected with client, but the one returned from `repository#updateDocument` is connected.

 ## Delete